MicrosoftDocs/win32/desktop-src/Wds/using-the-windows-deployment-services-client-api.md

 ---
 title: Using the Windows Deployment Services Client API
-description: In environments where a standard Windows Deployment Services (WDS) solution cannot be used to install Windows, the API of the WDS client enables developers to write custom deployment applications. ms.assetid: 'abe2a7c7-989a-456e-80df-90d5b816db38'
+description: In environments where a standard Windows Deployment Services (WDS) solution cannot be used to install Windows, the API of the WDS client enables developers to write custom deployment applications. ms.assetid: abe2a7c7-989a-456e-80df-90d5b816db38
+keywords:
-keywords: ["Windows Deployment Services Windows Deployment Services , using the client API"]
+- Windows Deployment Services Windows Deployment Services , using the client API ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Windows Deployment Services Client API